alexlukelevy/alexlukelevy.github.io/about.md

 permalink: /about/
 ---

-I'm Alex, a 27 year old software developer from London.
-I love all things Web and have an unhealthy appetite for code quality.
+I'm Alex, a 29 year old full-stack software developer from London.
 When I'm not programming I'm busy trying to become the next Tony Hawk.